loda-lang/loda-programs/programs/oeis/list0.md

 * [A032797](http://oeis.org/A032797) ([L04 program](032/A032797.asm)): Numbers n such that n(n+1)(n+2)...(n+10) /(n+(n+1)+(n+2)+...+(n+10)) is a multiple of n.
 * [A032798](http://oeis.org/A032798) ([L08 program](032/A032798.asm)): Numbers such that n(n+1)(n+2)...(n+12) / (n+(n+1)+(n+2)+...+(n+12)) is a multiple of n.
 * [A032801](http://oeis.org/A032801) ([L36 program](032/A032801.asm)): Number of unordered sets a, b, c, d of distinct integers from 1..n such that a+b+c+d = 0 (mod n).
-* [A032908](http://oeis.org/A032908) ([L07 program](032/A032908.asm)): One of 4 3rd-order recurring sequences for which the first derived sequence and the Galois transformed sequence coincide.
+* [A032908](http://oeis.org/A032908) ([L07 program](032/A032908.asm)): One of four 3rd-order recurring sequences for which the first derived sequence and the Galois transformed sequence coincide.
 * [A032960](http://oeis.org/A032960) ([L24 program](032/A032960.asm)): Numbers n such that base 10 representation Sum{d(i)*10^i: i=0,1,...,m} has even d(i) for all odd i.
 * [A032961](http://oeis.org/A032961) ([L11 program](032/A032961.asm)): Numbers n such that base 11 representation Sum{d(i)*11^i: i=0,1,...,m} has even d(i) for all odd i.
 * [A032962](http://oeis.org/A032962) ([L04 program](032/A032962.asm)): Numbers n such that base 12 representation Sum{d(i)*12^i: i=0,1,...,m} has even d(i) for all odd i.